0xgirish/0xgirish/README.md

 **# Hello.
 I'm Girish**
 - 🧱 I like to build things :)
-- 💬 Ask me about vim, go or universe 😄
+- 💬 Ask me about kakoune, go or universe 😄
 - 📫 How to reach me: hey@0xgirish.in

 \## Favourite